skalenetwork/documentation/developers/products/interchain-messaging-agent/setting-up-erc721.md

 ### Setup and Map ERC721 Transfers

-The following one-time setup for each ERC721 token is required for SKALE Chains with a default access control policy (default settings are: whitelisting enabled, automatic deployment disbaled).
+The following one-time setup for each ERC721 token is required for SKALE Chains with a default access control policy (default settings are: whitelisting enabled, automatic deployment disabled).
 For more information on IMA access control, [see here](/developers/products/interchain-messaging-agent/ima-access-control).

 <StepsController>
     <StepNav stepId='one' label='Review\nand Modify ERC721'><ByzantineFaultTolerant/></StepNav>